EllaKaye/BradleyTerryScalable/README.md

 #> Fully-connected: TRUE
 ```

-Alternatively, set the `subset` argument in `btfit`.
+Alternatively, set the `subset` argument in `btfit()`.

 Fitting the model
 -----------------

-The summary of the `btdata` object reveals whether the comparison graph is fully-connected or not.
+`summary.btdata(object)` gives information on whether or not the underlying comparison graph is fully connected.
 This affects the type of estimate available for the strength parameter.

--   If `Fully-connected: TRUE`, then the maximum likelihood estimate (MLE) for the Bradley-Terry model exists and is finite.
+-   If the comparison graph is fully connected (i.e. if `Fully-connected: TRUE` is printed), then the maximum likelihood estimate (MLE) for the Bradley-Terry model exists and is finite.
--   If `Fully-connected: FALSE`, then we cannot find the MLE for the full dataset.
+-   If the comparison graph is not fully connected (i.e. if `Fully-connected: FALSE` is printed), then we cannot find the MLE for the full dataset.
 There are two alternatives:
     -   Find the MLE on each fully connected component of the comparison graph (and note then that it is only meaningful to rank and compare items within the same component).
     -   Place a Bayesian prior on the model, then find the maximum a posteriori (MAP) estimate.
 This always exists and is finite.
 It gives a principled way of ranking and comparing all *K* items.

-The function `btfit` requires two arguments: the data (in the form of a `btdata` oject), and `a`, which controls whether the MLE or MAP estimate is returned.
+The function `btfit()` requires two arguments: the data (in the form of a `btdata` oject), and `a`, which controls whether the MLE or MAP estimate is returned.

 -   If `a = 1`, the MLE is returned, either on the full dataset if the comparison graph is fully-connected, or else the MLE is found separately for each fully-connected component.
 -   If `a > 1`, the MAP estimate is returned, with `a` as the value of the shape parameter in the prior.

-See `?btfit` or the vignette for more details.
+See `?btfit()` or the *Fitting the Bradley-Terry model* section above for more details.

 ``` r
 citations_fit <- btfit(citations_btdata, 1)